Nine Lashes: History

 Later in 2011, Nine Lashes was selected to join I Am Empire and Blood and Water on the former's Kings and Queens Tour, replacing original co-headliners Queens Club, who had ended up disbanding before the tour started.
 They also joined the American leg of Red's REDvolution tour in February and March 2012, and are scheduled to play at the annual Creation Northwest and Kingdom Bound festivals in the summer.

 The band's second album, World We View, was released on February 14, 2012.
 The album was co-produced by McNevan and Aaron Sprinkle and featured guest vocals from McNevan and Demon Hunter frontman Ryan Clark.
 In the week of March 3, 2012, the album debuted on Billboard and peaked at No. 17 on the Christian Albums chart, No. 5 on Top Heatseekers, No. 13 on Top Hard Rock Albums, and No. 43 on Top Rock Albums.

 The band announced their "From Water" tour on August 9, 2013, to support their new album, From Water to War, which was released on January 21, 2014.
 On October 29, they released a new single titled "Break the World" and soon after released "Surrender" - both early releases from their new album.
 In an interview with CCM Magazine, Dunn stated: "We really pushed ourselves to add to our sound with this album.
 We really wanted to take the digital aspect of our sound from the last album, like the 'Anthem [of the Lonely]' intro or 'The Intervention,' and expand upon it.
 I think we ended up with a really well-rounded album."

 The band's fourth album, Ascend, was released on March 11, 2016.
 The album largely abandons the group's hard rock sound in favor of EDM and dubstep-inspired music.
-However, seven singles released between 2018 and 2021 show a return to hard rock.
+However, eight singles released between 2018 and 2024 show a return to hard rock.

+After a lot of teasers, the band announced their return to touring, along with return of band members Adam and Joseph Jefferson and Lankford.